enkidevs/curriculum/sql/dql/joins/sql-practice-average-aggregate-multiple-tables.md

 In SQLFiddle, write a SQL query that uses a join to answer the following question:

-What is the `name` of the fling effect with the smallest average `cost` (non-null) across all items with that effect?
+What is the `name` of the fling effect with the smallest average `cost` across all items with that effect?